 Employment of a competent and suitably qualified engineer for all design works.

-Submitting engineering plans and liaising with Council staff throughout the engineering plan acceptance process.greed
+Submitting engineering plans and landscaping plans (where appropriate for Road Reserve or parks landscaping) and liaising with Council staff throughout the engineering plan acceptance process.

+Accepted resolution of items raised in any Safe Systems Audit

 Construction monitoring of the physical works and signing off that the work has been completed to the required standards